volumio/volumio-plugins/plugins/miscellanea/m3u_importer/readme.md

 welcome.

-The plug creates a verbose log file in /tmp/m3u_importer.log, please download the log and attach to new issues.
+The plug creates a verbose log file in /tmp/m3u_importer.log, please download the log and attach it to new issues.